andreisid/docker-basics/Readme.md

 ## Kubernetes [IN PROGRESS]

 Cubernetes components:
+* Nods - A node is a worker machine in Kubernetes.
+The services on a node include Docker, kubelet and kube-proxy.
 * Pods - A pod is a representation of an application.
 It can contain multiple components (webserver,db, cache ...).
 A pod is usually composed of multiple containers.
 Its like docker-compose component.
 * ReplicaControllers - An object that defines a pod template and control parameters to scale identical replicas of a pod horizontally by increasing or decreasing the number of running copies
 * ReplicaSets - ReplicaControllers v2.0.
 It is used by Deployments
 * Deployments - Deployments are one of the most common workloads to directly create and manage.
 Deployments use replication sets, and it's used for being easier to update and rollback than ReplicaControllers.
+* Services = Services are logical bridge between pods/deployments and end-users.

 ### Minikube
 Minikube is a simplified kubernetes instance that can run locally, and is very usefull for development purposes.